papaben/battlescars/README.md

 If you're deleting a column, it's good practice to create a migration plan and get approval from senior leaders in your engineering & ops team.

+## Long Running Processes That Use the Database

+A database server will typically only hold open a client connection for a fixed amount of time.

+In the case of long-running processes (which can include a web server that doesn't get much traffic overnight), the client's connection may be terminated by the server unbeknownst to the client.
+The impact is that when the client next attempts to communicate with the database, an exception is raised.

+If you're lucky, your client SDK code addresses this for you; but if you're not so lucky, then your best bet is to close and reestablish the connection automatically at relevant stages of your code or script.

 # Temporary?